ConnerAiken/Interview-Questions/README.md

 ## Javascript

+- What is a closure?

+- What is the difference between javascript classes and strongly typed language classes?

+- How do you control the flow of multiple asynchronous functions in javascript?

+- What is the difference between the methods: call, bind and apply?

 - Given these javascript timer examples: https://jsfiddle.net/conneraiken/9m75sgbj/1/ https://jsfiddle.net/conneraiken/9m75sgbj/2/  - which execute first/last and why?

 My guess was that the first declared exectures first if the timer delays are the same and if they are 1 ms off, the first would execute.
 The interviewer said I was wrong so I must be confusing the question.